UoB-COMSM0166/2025-group-12/README.md

 <p align="center">
 The class diagram for boards and cells.
 Refer to previous class diagrams to inspect Plant, Seed, Terrain and Movable.
 </p>

+The main game menus are `StartMenu`, `GameMap`, and `PlayBoard`, which represent the three screens a player would encounter in the game, along with some helper menus.
+The player's inventory can be viewed from both the map menu and the play board, and it can be interacted with on the play board; however, the inventory is stored in the central `GameState` object.

 ```mermaid